EvanKaminsky/idb/PITCHME.md

 ### Other Critique

-*We critiqued Group 5*
+*We critiqued Group 5: brewtiful.world*
-*NOTE: We should include screenshots to accompany our points*

 - What did they do well?
-	They had a lot of data and clear images.
+-- They had a lot of data and connections and clear images.
+-- Aesthetic design, Ex.: hovering over instances in model pages -- Search was quick and worked correctly:w

 - What did we learn from their website?
-	We learned a lot about the different styles of craft beer and the breweries that make them.
+--The different styles of craft beer and the breweries that make them.
+--The Reviews model page

+---

+### Other Critique

 - What can they do better?
+--Models pages take a while to load.
-	The mobile site has some issues.
+--The mobile site has some issues.
 - What puzzles us about their website?
-	The home and about pages are the same page, so there's no need to have two links.
+Home and About pages are the same.

 ---